Workloads¶

 And integrate with a health-check mechanism with Kubernetes:

-as a HTTP endpoint - create a lock file in
+as a HTTP endpoint - implement

 If running in read-only mode, then you can write files to the /tmp/